Rima/event-persistence/event-service-client/README.md

 ### How to run
-Setup the backend service URL on environment variables:
+Setup the backend service URL in `src/config`.

-`BACKEND_URL` and `PORT` and `HOST` then `npm run`
+then `npm run` will run the dev server.

 ### about
-this uses `create-react-app` from facebook you may see all the available configurations here:
+this is my first react app, previously the most I did was edit other people's code to add a feature or solve a backend problem. so it took me a bit of time to get my head around React. this uses `create-react-app` from facebook.

 ### How to improve
-this is using old html tables, could use div rows and columns and a proper grid, but CSS was out of scope of this work.
-Could probably use some proper css/html framework like Semantic UI
+1. The services logic could probably be more decoupled.
+2. The sockets logic could be moved to services perhaps.
+3. We could use a datastore like Redux instead of loading the events with the component to improve performance.
+4. Write some tests using `mocha` and `chai` to test services, then we'd be left with straight forward views in components which could be tested with `Jest`.